Goto Main Content

 Article 21

-21.1 A veterinary drug dealer must not repack drugs into smaller sizes.
-However drugs imported in large packs is exempt if (1) central competent authority ’ s prior approval is sought and obtained – and (2) meeting the following conditions:
+A veterinary drug dealer must not repack veterinary drugs into smaller sizes.
+However, veterinary drugs imported in large packs are exempt if they are approved by the central competent authority before and comply with the following provisions:

-21.1.1 to be repackaged by a registered veterinary drug factory,
+1. to be repackaged by a registered veterinary drug factory;

-21.1.2 to be sold under the original brand name,
+2. to be sold under the original brand name;

-21.1.3 indicating the name and address of the re-packer besides the labeling and package insert required in Article 22-2, and
+3. indicating the name and address of the repacker besides the labeling and package insert required under Article 12-2; and

-21.2 The municipal competent authority shall send personnel to supervise the repackaging in Section 21.1.
+The special municipal or county (city) competent authority shall dispatch personnel to supervise the repackaging indicated in the preceding Paragraph.

 Article 22

-22.1 When hiring a sales person, the employer (a veterinary drug manufacturer or dealer) shall register the employee with the municipal competent authority and revise the registered information whenever there is a change.
+When hiring a salesperson, the employer (a veterinary drug manufacturer or dealer) shall register the employee with the special municipal or county (city) competent authority and revise the registered information whenever there is a change.

-22.2 A veterinary drug sales person must not promote products not manufactured or distributed by his employer; he must not peddle products out of a street stand, break the seal of veterinary drugs, repack the goods or make false claims for promotion purposes.
+A veterinary drug salesperson must not promote products not manufactured or distributed by his or her employer, peddle products out of a street stand, break the seal of veterinary drugs, repack the goods, or make false claims for promotion purposes.

 Article 23

-23.1 Veterinary drugs used for samples or complimentary gifts – though imported with an approval – must not be sold for a price.
+Veterinary drugs used for samples or complimentary gifts – though imported with approval – must not be sold for a price.

-23.2 Veterinary drugs with existing import license or under import control must not be named on an import application under the pretense of samples or gifts.
+Veterinary drugs with existing import licenses or under import control must not be named on an import application under the pretense of samples or gifts.

-23.3 Rules governing samples and gifts in Section 23.1 are to be prescribed by the central competent authority.
+Rules governing samples and gifts in Paragraph 1 are to be prescribed by the central competent authority.

 Article 24